CsabaDu/CsabaDu.DynamicTestData/README.md

   - README.md corrections and visual refactorings.

 ### **Version 1.4.0** (2025-05.16)
 - **Added**: `PropertiesToArgs` method added to the ITestData interface to generate an object array with the test parameters only.
 - **Updated**:
   - README.md updated with the new feature.
   - README.md corrected the meaning of the behavior of `struct` constraint for the `TStruct` type parameter of `ITestDataReturns<TStruct>` instances.
+- **Note**: This update is backward-compatible with previous versions.

 ### **Version 1.5.0** (2025-05.17)
+- **Added**:
-  - **Added**: `PropertiesToArgs` method added to the ITestData interface to generate an object array with the test parameters only.
+  - `object?[] ToParams(ArgsCode argsCode, bool withExpected)` method added to the `ITestData` interface to simpplify converting the `TestData` instance to a test framework defined test data type.
-  - **Updated**:
+  - New `IExpected` interface with `object GetExpected()` method, which is inherited by `ITestDataReturns` and `ITestDataThrows` interfaces to enhance extensibility with accessing the `Expected` property value of the derived generic `TestDataReturns<>` or `TestDataThrows<>` instances from the non-generic marker interface type.
-    - README.md updated with the new feature.
+- **Updated**: README.md updated with the new feature.
-    - README.md corrected the meaning of the behavior of `struct` constraint for the `TStruct` type parameter of `ITestDataReturns<TStruct>` instances.
+- **Note**: This update is backward-compatible with previous versions.

 ## Contributing